vegabook/gBLP/README.md

 * Robust gRPC based API mapping with almost total coverage of the Bloomberg API.

 ## Clients
-* Python: an example python workflow is showing using `client_gblp.py` (see below)
+* Python: an example python workflow is shown in `client_gblp.py` (see below)
 * Elixir: see https://github.com/vegabook/blxx
-* Proto files are provided which will make stubs for any other programming language.
+* Proto files are provided which you can use to make gRPC stubs for any other programming language.
 See directory  protos

 ## What's working
 * Subscription subsystem.
 Unlike most api libraries, this one supports live data.